pe7er/db8sitedev/README.md

 A Joomla Site Development Tool to **improve your workflow** with **Joomla website development**.
 - Create a Checklist for your own workflow
-- Export your Checklist and import it in all the websites that you develop.
+- Export your Checklist and import it in all the websites that you develop
-- Keep a full overview of everything that you have done and anything that still needs to be done.
+- Keep a full overview of everything that you have done and anything that still needs to be done
+- The default English Checklist [db8-site-dev-default-checklist-en.json](https://raw.githubusercontent.com/pe7er/db8sitedev/master/db8-site-dev-default-checklist-en.json)
+has shortcuts to configuration options in the Joomla admin panel

 ### Features
 - Easily manage your own Checklist of everything you have to do before a website can be put online